 Robotic bariatric and metabolic surgery is a surgical procedure using robotics.

-Bariatric surgery is done in patients with a body mass index of 35 kg/m2 or more.
+Bariatric surgery in Delhi is done in patients with a body mass index of 35 kg/m2 or more.

 It is also considered for patients with a body mass index of more than 30 kg/m2 with obesity‑related complications such as type 2 diabetes, hypertension, dyslipidemia, etc.